Coarse fishing & fly fishing for coarse fish at St. Tinney

 St. Tinney is a long established fishery, with five professionally managed coarse fishing lakes for pleasure anglers.
 We only allow people staying at St. Tinney to fish our lakes, they are not open to the public on a day ticket fishery basis.
 This way, we aim to keep the fishing a unique, private and rewarding experience, with the fish treated in the best way possible and in the best possible condition.

-Visitor picture taken in March 2016 - Swallow Lake
+Visitor picture - Swallow Lake

 We have carp over 25lbs in weight, with many double figure fish in Swallow Lake, but we also have specimen sized perch, roach and bream in all other lakes.